Xutaotaotao/electron-prokit/docs/tutorials/create-vite-electron-service-vue.md

 With the Vite configuration files, we can customize dev scripts to start local electron projects.

-Create a scripts directory at the root, and add the dev.js file.
+Create a scripts directory at the root, and add the dev.ts file.

 Install `@electron-prokit/create-service`.

 `yarn add @electron-prokit/create-service -D`

--`dev.js`
+-`scripts/dev.ts`

 ```javascript
 import path from "path";